nioinnovation/service_tests/README.md

 If your service has blocks that generate signals on their own (e.g., simulator blocks), then the service will already be running with signals when each test is entered.
 However, it's easier to test services when you have control over the created signals.

-You can create a signal and send it from any block with:
+You can create a signal and send it from any block with

 ```python
 notify_signals(block_name, signals, terminal="__default_terminal_value")
 ```
-You can create a signal and publish it to a topic to notify matching subscriber block(s) with:
+You can create a signal and publish it to a topic to notify matching subscriber block(s) with

 ```python
 publish_signals(topic, signals)